It’s time to move beyond compliance and create company cultures that are safe for all employees to thrive.

-Conversely, by empowering your workers and creating a healthy culture will help them remain sensitive to the difference between what is ethically and morally correct and what is not; it will provide the tools to tackle dilemmas in a less biased way; it will engage them and turn them into owners of your company’s ethics, and ultimately build the workplace power needed to address sexual harassment.
+Conversely, by empowering your workers and creating a healthy culture will help them remain sensitive to the difference between what is ethically and morally correct and what is not; it provides the tools to tackle dilemmas in a less biased way; it will engage them and turn them into owners of your company’s ethics; and, ultimately, build the workplace power needed to address sexual harassment.

 Learn more about Ethics and Compliance Learning from SAI Global.